Skip to main content

 '1.12'

 Remember that the gas constant R has several possible values depending on the unit system to be used.
 It is very likely that you have used the value “0.082” several times in your life because it is the value associated with the atmosphere (for pressure) and liters (for volume), which are common in most countries for these quantities.
-The temperature being expressed in Kelvin.
+The temperature is expressed in Kelvin.
 In reality, this is an approximate value to facilitate the accounts made manually or in simple calculators.
 Here, we don’t need to approximate, so let’s put all the significant ones:

 gas_constant = 0.082057366080960 # atm L / (mol K)